 6) Freedom of expression

 While many consider Americans brash and direct, we’re often commended for speaking freely.
 Many international visitors are impressed by our willingness to speak openly about politics and other taboo topics in public spaces.
-Free speech is a cornerstone of American democracy, and we’re among one of a handful of countries around the world that allow freedom of expression so freely.
+Free speech is a cornerstone of American democracy, and we’re among a handful of countries worldwide that allow freedom of expression so freely.
 Say what you want (and please do it respectfully) because you never know who else might be listening.
 It may not always seem like it, but polite conversation has its perks!-MM